-Absenteeism Rate: Check the absenteeism rates provided in the first table on page 15.
+Absenteeism Rate: Check the absenteeism rates provided in the first table on page 10.
 Absenteeism rates are calculated from attendance data.
-The attendance of each student in 2016-17 should be coded in your SIS according to your district's policies.
+The attendance of each student in 2017-18 should be coded in your SIS according to your district's policies.
 Note that DPI does not differentiate between excused and unexcused absences (see the WISEdata Attendance page for additional information).
 You can also use the Absenteeism dashboard in WISEdash for Districts, in the Early Warning topic, to view student-level data and trends over time.
 See also your school or district's previous report cards to check the multi-year rate.
-Dropout Rate: Check the dropout rates provided in the first table on page 15.
+Dropout Rate: Check the dropout rates provided in the first table on page 10.
 Dropout rates are calculated from the Exit Type recorded in your SIS for all students.
 See the WISEdata Exit Types page for guidance.
 Test Participation: Verify the reasonableness of these rates for your school or district.
-Note that these rates are informational and do not affect scoring.
+Note that these rates are informational and do not affect scoring in State Accountability Report Cards, but they may impact outcomes in both ESSA and IDEA accountability, in which test participation rates below 95% for all students or any student group (but only for students with disabilities in IDEA accountability) may result in lower scores Because of this relationship to Federal Accountability, it is important to check participation rate for all students and each student group.